He has risen!

 19 Best Bible Verses For Easter

 Here are 19 of the most powerful Bible Verses surrounding the resurrection and ascension into Heaven of our Lord Jesus Christ: 19 Best Bible Verses For Easter.
 Prayerfully read them over with friends and family.
 Meditate on them and reflect on all that God has done for you.
+If you do, many blessings are sure to abound.
 All glory to God forever and ever, Amen!

 Jesus Predicts His Death